elyzaj07/N-body-Gravitational-Simulation/README.md

 # N-body-Gravitational-Simulation
-N-Body Gravitational Simulation Using Python
+N-Body Gravitational Simulation Using Python (work in progress)

 A physics simulation of gravitational interactions between multiple bodies using Newton's law of gravitation.